jaredbotte/asic-prototyping-labs/documents/uart-receiver.md

 | ---- |
 | ![Bits properly sampled](./img/good_sample.jpg)

-Further modify your UART design to use a timer so that the signal samples occur in the middle of the bit.
+Further modify your UART design to use a timer in the wait state so that the signal samples occur in the middle of the bit.

 ## Receiving multiple characters